simonbarbascu/sql-data-warehouse-project/README.md

 - Data Engineering
 - ETL Pipeline Development
 - Data Modeling
-- Data Analytics

 ## 🛠️ Important Links & Tools:
 Everything used in this project is free!
 - Datasets: Access to project dataset (CSV files).
-- Docker: Used to set up and manage the SQL Server container on macOS.
 - Azure Data Studio: GUI for managing and interacting with the SQL Server database.
 - Git Repository: Set up a GitHub account and repository to manage, version, and collaborate on your code efficiently.
 - DrawIO: Design data architecture, models, flows, and diagrams.